I bought a ULA CDT when it was time to replace my previous frameless pack two years ago or so.

 But what are the specs?
 I’m not much of a specific gear person.
 I actually talk best about overall impressions.

 You can read the specs on the ULA CDT page.

-The main points for me is that the pack is roughly 3000 CI/50L and perhaps a bit more counting all the outside pockets.
+The main points for me are that the pack is roughly 3000 CI/50L and perhaps a bit more, counting all the outside pockets.
 Stripped down, weighs 19 oz.
+(And, I if were more ambitious, as light as 14 oz!)
 And is really good for a base pack weights of 10 lbs or less.

 The fabric is made of durable and proven Robic fabric.